 The valuation of the Group's assets is subject to many external economic and market factors.
-Following the turmoil in the financial markets and uncertainty in the Eurozone experienced in recent years, the London real estate market has had to cope with fluctuations in demand.
+Following the turmoil in the financial markets and uncertainty in the Eurozone experienced in recent years and the implications of Brexit, the London real estate market has had to cope with fluctuations in demand.
 The market has, however, been assisted by the depreciation of sterling since the EU referendum and the continuing presence of overseas investors attracted by the relative transparency of the real estate market in London which is viewed as both stable and secure.
-The market has also been underpinned by continuing demand for sites capable of incorporating residential development.
-Recent Government announcements in particular the changes to stamp duty on the residential property market have, however, contributed to a slowing of residential land prices.
-The full implications of the EU referendum held in June 2016 are also not yet clear.
-In the meantime, there is likely to be uncertainty which will be unhelpful to confidence across the whole real estate sector.
+Although the residential market has also been underpinned by continuing demand, there is now evidence that demand at the top of the residential market has cooled.
+Previous Government announcements, in particular the changes to stamp duty on the residential property market have contributed to a slowing of residential land prices.
+The full implications of Brexit are, moreover, not yet clear.
+In the meantime, there is increasing uncertainty which is unhelpful to confidence across the whole real estate sector.